astropy/astropy/docs/io/ascii/write.rst

 default values.
 This refers to the :class:`~astropy.io.ascii.Basic` writer and other similar Writer classes.

-Some output format Writer classes, e.g. :class:`~astropy.io.ascii.Latex` or :class:`~astropy.io.ascii.AASTex`
-accept aditional keywords, that can customize the output further.
+Some output format Writer classes, e.g. :class:`~astropy.io.ascii.Latex` or :class:`~astropy.io.ascii.AASTex` accept additional keywords, that can customize the output further.
 See the documentation of these classes for details.

 **output** : output specifier
   There are two ways to specify the output for the write operation: